top of page

 • Inflammation

 Symptoms may appear hours or even days after consuming trigger foods.
+Recognizing these symptoms is crucial for managing your health.

 Common Myths About Food Sensitivities